Rila Monastery Nature Park: Relief and geology

 The zones of the Rila mountain range that fall within the park are formed mainly by metamorphic rocks – gneiss, biotite gneiss, amphibolite, mica, schist and marble, bordering to the north and to the east with coarse-grained granite, granite-gneiss, smooth-grained granite and pegmatite veins.
 The metamorphic mantle has a general inclination to the south-west by the magnitude of 35 to 60°.

 The average altitude of the park is 1750 m and the highest summit is Rilets at 2713 m.
-The valley of the river Rilska from the Fish lakes to the Kirilova meadow divides the territory of the park into two principal orographic crests, Skakavishko and Riletsko.
+The valley of the river Rilska from the Ribni Lakes to the Kirilova meadow divides the territory of the park into two principal orographic crests, Skakavishko and Riletsko.
 They are connected with the main orographic and hydrographic junction of the mountain, Kanarata peak (2691 m), through which passes the watershed between the Black Sea and Aegean Sea catchment areas.

 The glacial relief is typical for the highest zone of the park and dates from the Pleistocene.
 During the glacial periods the limits of the permanent snow cover were at 2200 m.
 The glaciers melted down 10–12000 years ago.
 They were of Alpine type and descended into the valleys reaching as low as 1200–1300 m.
 Evidence of that limit are the moraines along the river Rilska at 1250 m altitude.
 The most typical features from that period are the cirques found in the glacial valleys of Rilska and its tributaries.
-Many cirques contain lakes, such as the Smradlivo Lake, the largest glacial lake in the Balkans, or the Fish Lakes.
+Many cirques contain lakes, such as the Smradlivo Lake, the largest glacial lake in the Balkans, or the Ribni Lakes.